Influencer Marketing: Is it a Boon Or Bane?

 If you are working with a limited budget, you can partner with micro-influencers.

 Although they typically don’t have a huge follower count, many of them are likely to have highly engaged audiences.
+Using micro-influencers can also be a useful tactic for B2B marketers who are targeting a narrow industry or job title

 Cons of Influencer Marketing